American Institute of Architecture Students: 50th anniversary

-60 Years of Leadership, Design, and Service
+60th anniversary

 2016 marked the 60th anniversary of the organization.
-President Sarah Wahlgren (Auburn University) and vice president Rachel Law (Ryerson University) lead the celebrations and added an NCARB liaison to the Board of Directors.
-In 2018, the AIAS hosted its first international conference for students of architecture in the Middle East at the American University in Dubai - president Keshika de Saram (University of Minnesota) and vice president Elizabeth Seidel (University of Montana) attend the event.
-The following year, president Amelia Rosen (Carnegie Mellon University) creates a new strategic plan and establishes long-term goals for the organization.
+President Sarah Wahlgren (Auburn University) and vice president Rachel Law (Ryerson University) led the celebrations and added an NCARB liaison to the Board of Directors.
+In 2018, the AIAS hosted its first international conference for students of architecture in the Middle East at the American University in Dubai - president Keshika de Saram (University of Minnesota) and vice president Elizabeth Seidel (University of Montana) attended the event.
+The following year, president Amelia Rosen (Carnegie Mellon University) created a new strategic plan and established long-term goals for the organization.

 The AIAS celebrated 15 years of Freedom By Design at FORUM 2019 in Toronto, Ontario.
-Executive director Nick Serfass, CAE left the AIAS after years of dedicated service and is replaced by Karma Israelsen, MA.
-The AIAS continues to expand oversees, seeing particular growth among students in Latin America and the Middle East.
-In 2020, new board positions are established for Latin America and the Middle East to represent international members in those regions.
-Advocacy continues to be a major focus of the organization, and president Sarah Curry (Auburn University) publishes the AIAS' promise to communities of color.
-The organization publishes a new document on learning and teaching culture to advocate for healthy learning environments and the board adopts a set of public policies.
+Executive director Nick Serfass, CAE left the AIAS and was replaced by Karma Israelsen, MA.
+The AIAS continued to expand overseas, seeing particular growth among students in Latin America and the Middle East.
+In 2020, new board positions were established for Latin America and the Middle East.
+President Sarah Curry (Auburn University) published the AIAS' promise to communities of color, the organization published a new document on learning and teaching culture to advocate for healthy learning environments and the board adopts a set of public policies.

-The COVID-19 pandemic forces the AIAS to cease all in-person activities at the beginning of 2020.
-President Erin Conti (Illinois Institute of Technology) and vice president Sara Taketatsu (University of Colorado - Boulder) lead the board in efforts to adapt programs and events to a virtual environment.
-Membership numbers and engagement drop significantly during the pandemic as universities implement online classes and global lockdowns are put in place.
-Despite the difficulties, the AIAS successfully hosts its first virtual conference for Grassroots 2020 in July.
-During the second day of the virtual FORUM conference later that year, the deadly January 6 United States Capitol attack takes place mere blocks from the location of the AIAS office.
-The year ends with Ashley Ash taking over as interim executive director.
-A new board liaison position is created for the National Organization of Minority Architects (NOMA), and the AIAS begins to promote alternative career paths for graduates of architecture schools.
-The organization also creates a code of ethics and a permanent ethics committee.
+The COVID-19 pandemic forced the AIAS to cease all in-person activities at the beginning of 2020.
+President Erin Conti (Illinois Institute of Technology) and vice president Sara Taketatsu (University of Colorado - Boulder) led the board in efforts to adapt programs and events to a virtual environment.
+Membership numbers and engagement dropped significantly during the pandemic as universities implemented online classes and global lockdowns are put in place.
+Despite the difficulties, the AIAS successfully hosted its first virtual conference for Grassroots 2020 in July.
+The year ended with Ashley Ash taking over as interim executive director.
+A new board liaison position was created for the National Organization of Minority Architects (NOMA), and the AIAS began to promote alternative career paths for graduates of architecture schools.
+The organization also created a code of ethics and a permanent ethics committee.

-2021-2022 officers Scott Cornelius (Oklahoma State University) and Shannon DeFranza (Roger Williams University) continue pandemic recovery efforts for the organization and work to strengthen relationships with allied organizations.
-President Cornelius passes a new, short-term strategic plan aimed at stabilizing the organization.
-All events are still completely virtual through the year, with the exception of one in-person Quad Conference hosted by Georgia Institute of Technology in Atlanta, GA.
-Larry H. Hoffer is hired as executive director in early 2022.
+2021-2022 officers Scott Cornelius (Oklahoma State University) and Shannon DeFranza (Roger Williams University) continued pandemic recovery efforts for the organization and worked to strengthen relationships with allied organizations.
+President Cornelius passed a new, short-term strategic plan aimed at stabilizing the organization.
+All events remained completely virtual through the year, with the exception of one in-person Quad Conference hosted by Georgia Institute of Technology in Atlanta, GA.
+Larry H. Hoffer was hired as executive director in early 2022.